 Conclusion:

-This One-Pot Mexican Rice Casserole is a great make-ahead, easy-to-make, hearty dish perfect for busy weeknights.
-With its punchy flavors, minimal ingredients and easy cleanup, it’s bound to make regular appearances on your dinner rotation.
-These seasoned beef, tender rice, and melty cheese are perfect comfort food!
+This One-Pot Mexican Rice Casserole food is great make-ahead, easy to make, hearty for busy weeknights.
+With its punchy flavors, few ingredients and easy cleanup, it’s sure to become a regular in your dinner rotation.
+With seasoned beef, tender rice, and melty cheese, all served over a bed of hearty cabbage, these make the perfect comfort food!

-Happy cooking — and may every bite be delicious!
+Happy cooking — and may each bite be delicious!

 One Pot Mexican Rice Casserole